Website Speed Optimization: Advanced Fixes That Improve Conversions in 2026

-The mistake many teams make is treating speed as a one-time score problem.
-Real website performance optimization is ongoing.
-It involves assets, rendering, hosting, third-party scripts, caching, image handling, and how the page is designed in the first place.
+The mistake many teams make is treating speed as a single score problem.
+Real performance improvement is ongoing.
+It involves assets, rendering, hosting, external scripts, caching, image handling, and how the page is designed in the first place.

 In This Article